ICELAND FAMILY ADVENTURE HOLIDAY

-- Volcanoes, glaciers, wild horses, basalt columns of the Snæfellsnes peninsula
+- Explore volcanoes, glaciers and basalt columns in the Snæfellsnes peninsula

-- Mud pools and fumaroles of Geysir and Gunnuhver
+- Experience mud pools and fumaroles in Geysir and Gunnuhver

-- Hiking amongst hot springs in the Reykjadalur Valley
+- Hike amongst hot springs in the Reykjadalur Valley

-- Chilling out in cafes and swimming pools in Rekyjavik
+- Chill out in cafes and geo-thermal swimming pools in Rekyjavik

 - When can we go?
 All year round